pkic/pkimm/categories/6-certificate-management/pkimm-category-certificate-management.md

 #### Assessment

-* Documented criticality of inventory for different use cases
+* Documented inventory
+  * how inventory is maintained across the organization
 * Documented certificate inventory management
 * Validation of certificate inventory records
 * Effectiveness of the certificate inventory implementation